nikerla/vc-content/pages/glossary/ecommerce-platforms.md

     <h2>3dCart</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-            Despite the fact that it makes you wonder about whether they are going to update the website or not, it still does the trick of providing what you need most of the time.
-3dcart offers great tutorials and tools for deciding on anything from a template of your website to defining your shipping options.
+            Despite the fact that it makes you wonder about whether they are going to update the website or not, it still does the trick of providing what you need most of the time. <a href="https://www.3dcart.com/" rel="nofollow">3dcart</a> offers great tutorials and tools for deciding on anything from a template of your website to defining your shipping options.
 This platform is well-suited for beginners and makes wizardry of keeping it all simple.
         </div>
         <div class="col __col-30">
             <img alt="Top Ecommerce Platforms - 3dCart" src="assets/images/3dcart.jpg" />